MA86/Modified_Survival_Shooter_Game/README.md

 # Modified Survival Shooter Game:
 We modified one of Unity's sample games, called Survival Shooter, to allow human heart rate to control the speed of movement in the game.
 Two scripts were *modified*, and also, a *new* `HeartBPM.cs` script was added to the Player object in the scene.
-This project is in prototype stage.

 Read the INSTRUCTIONS.docx to checkout or modify this game.
 There are a lot of useful information.